Flat-Pack Units — Aussie Real Estate Giant Breaks Ground with Timber

 The new warehouse is located in a busy part of Melbourne’s sprawling South-Eastern suburbs, with the decision to assemble sections of the new building in a factory and trucking it to the site a key consideration in reducing disturbance to the surrounding residents.
 (Image Credit: Goodman Australia)

-In total, the warehouse will comprise four units, ranging from 3,500 to 4,300 square meters, with the lightweight timber construction system providing maximum flexibility for tenants to “plug and play” unit sizing.
-It will also comprise a 25-metre shared hardstand, an eight-metre large canopy, and 99KW solar panels.
+The warehouse comprises four units, ranging from 3,500 to 4,300 square meters.
+The lightweight timber construction system allows tenants to “plug and play” unit sizing and comprises a 25-metre shared hardstand, an eight-metre canopy, and 99 kW solar panels.

-According to Jason Little, the CEO of Goodman’s Australian business, the pilot “is a great example of ways we’re exploring innovation, sustainability and flexibility.”
+According to Jason Little, the CEO of Goodman’s Australian business, the pilot project “is a great example of ways we’re exploring innovation, sustainability and flexibility.”
 Adding that to deliver the infrastructure of the future, “one of our priorities is to trial products and construction methods that are low-carbon, resilient, and provide positive outcomes for our customers.”

 Global developers are now looking to mass timber over reinforced concrete

-Goodman’s push to trial timber comes after Wood Central revealed that Europe’s top logistics developers are now ditching reinforced concrete for timber – with one of the EU’s largest developers breaking ground on one of the world’s largest all-timber warehouses in Southern Germany.
+Goodman’s push to trial timber comes after Wood Central revealed that Europe’s top logistics developers are now ditching reinforced concrete for timber, with one of the EU’s largest developers breaking ground on one of the world’s largest all-timber warehouses in Southern Germany.
+Dubbed the “timber logistics hall,” the 27,000-square-metre warehouse will be built over a 47,000-square-metre leasehold in one of Southern Germany’s busiest trading areas.

 Spatenstich im Hafen Straubing 1320x914 1 1024x709.jpg 1